Supporting and challenging, in helping others confront hard choices to act with integrity and re-emerge stronger.

-My coaching & mentoring approach for private clients involves virtual, one-to-one sessions delivered over a fixed period of 13 weeks.
+My coaching & mentoring approach for private clients involves a program of virtual, one-to-one sessions delivered over a fixed period of 13 weeks.

-These online video conference style programs will typically include the following elements:
+These online video call based programs will typically include the following elements:

 - Unlimited query, reminder, and encouragement interactions i.e. instant messaging.

 The first 30-minute chemistry session is free.
-To get started, you simply answer this question: “what one thing, if achieved, would make the world of difference to you, right now”.
+To get started, you simply answer this question: “what one thing, if achieved, would make the world of difference to me, right now”.
 Just write that and send it over, with your contact details.